What is the Golem GitHub Digest?

 A Rust JSON-RPC implementation (a fork of paritytech’s JSON-RPC) which we use for our nodes to communicate with the Ethereum blockchain.

-An application that implements enough of the BOINC IPC to support running simple apps without requiring the user to run the BOINC client.
+An application that implements enough of BOINC IPC to support running simple apps without requiring the user to run the BOINC client.
 It’s research in this repo’s current state.
 It's possible to run Rosetta with this.
-Other applications might use some capabilities provided by the BOINC client that make it impossible to run with our supervisor.
+Other applications might use some capabilities provided by BOINC client, that make it impossible to run with our supervisor.

 The repo for the desktop application and Graphical User Interface (GUI) using Electron which many users will know unless you use `golemcli` to interact with your node.